-If something is a physical property, it is possible to tell what it is by observation and without irreversibly changing the material that has the property.
-Chemical properties, on the other hand, are hidden.
-They can't be observed without performing chemical experiments that result in chemically changing the material.
+If something is a physical property, it is possible to measure the property through observation that does not irreversibly changing the material that has the property.
+Chemical properties, on the other hand, are attributes of a substance that allow for a chemical change, often irreversible.
+They can't be observed without performing chemical experiments that result in chemically altering the material.
 When the experiment is complete, it is clear whether the material has the chemical property that the experiment was designed to detect.
-The more physical and chemical properties you know, the easier it is to identify the material in question accurately.
+The more physical and chemical properties we define, the easier it is to identify the material in question accurately.

 Is Density a Physical or Chemical Property?